 Vice President of Peer Advocacy

-Hi, Notre Dame!
-My name is Allison Sharp, and I am honored to serve as your Judicial Council Vice-President of Peer Advocacy.
-I am a transfer student part of the Class of 2023, and am originally from Cincinnati, Ohio, but currently live in Ryan Hall on campus.
+Hello!
+My name is Thomas Musgrave, and I am honored to serve as Judicial Council Vice President of Peer Advocacy.
+I am a current junior originally from Bourbonnais, Illinois, but now live in the Cinderblock Palace, Stanford Hall.

-As Judicial Council Vice-President of Peer Advocacy for the 2021-2022 term, my priorities are as follows:
+As Judicial Council Vice President of Peer Advocacy for the 2023-24 term, my priorities are as follows:

 Raise Awareness of Student Resources: Educate students on resources to assist them during Office of Community Standards proceedings, both within Peer Advocacy and otherwise, through targeted marketing and outreach initiatives.

 Emphasize Peer Advocacy through Residential Life: Inform dorm leaders of Peer Advocacy as a resource to share with their residents.
 Create presentations for advocates to give to their dorm communities so that students feel comfortable asking for help.